seamplex/feenox/doc/sds.md

  1. Documentation in HTML or PDF
  2. Mesh files
- 3. VTK and result files
+ 3. VTU/VTK and result files

 since in principle they could be generated from the files in the Git repository by executing the scripts, Gmsh and/or FeenoX.